ckglidden/UPCH-species-distribution-tutorial/README.md

 &nbsp;

 ##### Partial dependence plots
+_Step 19._ Now you will visualize your model results using partial dependence plots.
 Partial dependence plots (PDPs) depict the relationship between the probability of species occurrence and the variable of interest across a range of values for that variable.
 At each value of the variable, the model is evaluated for all values of the other covariates.
 The final model output is the average predicted probability across all combinations of the other covariates.